armandojaleo/CosmoEmbedings/docs/cosmic_validation.md

-# Cosmic Validation Protocol – CosmicEmbeddings
+# Cosmo Validation Protocol – CosmoEmbeddings

 This document describes the protocol for generating and verifying the **cosmic signature** of a knowledge block.

-Cosmic validation anchors each block to a unique moment in space-time using observable astronomical data, offering a natural, tamper-proof fingerprint.
+Cosmo validation anchors each block to a unique moment in space-time using observable astronomical data, offering a natural, tamper-proof fingerprint.

 ---